The Oakhaven elderly persons home on York Road has remained largely unused for over 5 years.

 .
 Westfield Ward Councillors have been asked to “call in” the proposal which would see the perimeter railings removed.
 The local Lowfields Action Group say they have had no response to their enquiries about the plan.

-According to a notice published earlier today, the York Council has received
+According to a notice published earlier today, the York Council has received no suitable tenders for the provision of a care home at its Lowfieldssite.

-including roads, at the site.
-They promised a 30-month building timetable in response to concerns expressed by residents in 2016 who feared that the nuisance caused by building works could drag on for a decade.
+The Council has already invested heavily in providing infrastructure, including roads, at the site.
+They promised a 30-month building timetable inresponse to concerns expressed by residents in 2016 who feared that the nuisance caused by building works could drag on for a decade.

-delays on the communal housing section, means that there is no end in sight for the development work.
+The failure to find a development partner for the care home, together with delays on the communal housing section, means that there is no end in sight for the development work.

-The delay notice says, ” This item has been withdrawn because, following a tender process, officers have been unable to appoint a developer.
+The delay noticesays, ” This item has been withdrawn because, following a tender process, officers have been unable to appoint a developer.
 Officers need to consult the market and consider the options before the Executive can make a decision”.

 According to the Councils Elderly Care programme, which was last discussed in 2018, work on building the care home was due to start next month.
 Officials at that they said that they were confident on getting a good deal for the site following “soft market” testing.